AresMUSH/aresmush/plugins/who/help/en/who.md

     ADM (Admin on duty; off-duty admins show up as OOC)

 IC/OOC status is determined by where you are.
 Some rooms are IC areas; others are OOC.

-## Searching the Who List

-You can also search who and where for characters whose name starts with or matches a particular string.

-`who <search>` or `where <search>`

-## Filtering Where List

-The where command has a few modes to help you narrow down what you see.

-`where/ic` - Only show people who are IC.
-`where/friends` - Only show where your friends are.

-## Who Is Someone?

-The whois command lets you quickly look up a person's full name and other info based on part of their full name, MU* character name or a nickname such as a callsign (if enabled).

-`whois <name>`